nisbenz/TensorLib/docs/performance.md

 CPU reference in `benchmarks/bench_pytorch.py`.
 It matches the MLP and TinyLM-style forward/training workloads without making PyTorch a TensorLib build dependency.
-Reference results use `BENCHMARK_REFERENCE_THREADS`, which defaults to one for fair single-core comparison.
+Reference results use `BENCHMARK_REFERENCE_THREADS`, which defaults to one.
+Set `BENCHMARK_THREADS=1` as well when collecting a deliberately matched single-thread comparison.

 ## Reading results